-MLC instructors travel nation-wide to offer teachers satellite courses for professional growth on location.
+MLC instructors travel nationwide to offer teachers satellite courses for professional growth on location.
 Many of these courses can be taken for credit or non-credit.
-We have put together a recommended course list below or click the “Satellite Courses Available” button to view all the courses available.
+We have put together a recommended course list below.
+Or you may click the “Satellite Courses Available” button to view all the courses available.

 EDU8105 Encouraging Literacy Development

 Theoretical and practical approach to promoting children’s emergent language development in early childhood settings.

 Theory, research evidence, standards, teaching practices, Christian ECE philosophy, an active early learning environment, and a consistent daily routine that underlie and support a quality ECE curriculum.

 EDU8109 Preprimary Curriculum Essentials II